 - Annual labs thereafter for patients on long-term protocols.

 Compounded medications are prepared by licensed 503A pharmacies and are not FDA-approved.
+GLP-1 medications are not FDA-approved for PCOS; any use for PCOS is off-label and is a decision made by a licensed clinician.

 FAQ